|EDUU 511||Collaboration For Inclusive Schooling for current special education credential||3|

 Candidates who complete this emphasis area and have an appropriate credential may be eligible to be recommended for the authorization prior to the completion of their degree, if the additional elective of EDUU 670 Field Experience in Early Intervention and Early Childhood Special Education is taken.
 See an advisor for more information.

-Course List Code Title Credits EDUU 665 Historical, Phil, and Legal Foundations of Early Intervention/Early Childhood Special Education
+Course List Code Course Name Credits EDUU 665 Historical, Phil, and Legal Foundations of Early Intervention/Early Childhood Special Education

 EDUU 666 Family Guided Practices in Early Intervention and Early Childhood Special Education